JonRinko/Citi-Bike-Data-Analysis/README.md

 pip install sqlalchemy psycopg2 conda install -y sqlalchemy psycopg2

-I am assuming you can create tables in postgres and import the data as shown:
+I will be creating simple tables in pgAdmin to be manipulated with SQL in Postgres or using SQLalchemy.

 <p align="center">
   <img width="460" height="300" src="https://github.com/JonRinko/Citi-Bike-Data-Analysis/blob/master/Images/ImportCSV.PNG">